Adios, air sick bag. Flights could soon outsmart turbulence

 The future is on the way, without delay

-Getting that information to the ground crew at the destination ahead of time means they will know exactly what needs taking care of when a plane lands, reducing delays in the process.
+Getting that information to the ground crew at the destination ahead of time means they'll know exactly what needs taking care of when a plane lands, reducing delays in the process.
 If you're a frequent flyer, that's music to your ears.

 Honeywell is also using this connectivity to introduce real-time tracking, although it faces a lot of competition.
 It has started trials with United Airlines in the US to stream black box data straight to the cloud.
-In the future, this will have the potential to help avoid situations such as the vanishing of Malaysia Airlines Flight MH370, when a plane went missing in March 2014 and was never recovered.
+In the future, this will have the potential to help avoid situations such as the inability to locate Malaysia Airlines Flight MH370, which went missing in March 2014 and was never recovered.

 The flight of the future is promising, but it's clear there will be some bumps along the way.